etan18/Obsidian-Notes/Research/recruiting.md

+## sutter hill ventures

+1. What are SVH's current focus areas?
+What are you guys particularly excited about right now?
+2.

 ### nuro
 - **Onboard Systems:** Our onboard system team’s software engineers provide a reliable and high-performance platform that allows our autonomy teams to integrate their autonomy software and algorithms that work across various self-driving platforms.